-A Blu-ray player with media apps allows you to switch between your physical Blu-ray collection and videos from popular streaming sources like Netflix, HBO, Hulu and Amazon Prime Video.
+A Blu-ray player with media apps allows you to switch between your physical Blu-ray collection and videos from popular streaming sources like Netflix, HBO Max, Hulu, and Disney Plus.
 This isn’t a necessity if you already have a standalone streaming device, like Apple TV or Roku, though it may be nice to have streaming access regardless of which device you are using.

 Having DLNA streaming support is also a plus if you have your own home media server.
 If you use Plex or a similar service, you can play your cherished video collection through your compatible Blu-ray player without having to change devices.

 It’s worth noting that if you want to stream 4K content through your Blu-ray player, you’ll need to have a compatible television and a good enough internet connection in order to properly support it.
 In some cases, budget Blu-ray players won’t have all, or even some, of these features.
 We recommend opting for a mid to high-end player so that you have all of these options available to you whenever you’re in the mood to watch some movies.